-Claim: Photograph shows Barack and Michelle Obama saluting the U.S. flag with their left hands.
+Claim: A photograph showing Barack and Michelle Obama saluting the U.S. flag with their left hands.

 When you've never said the Pledge of Allegiance before, you don't know what to do without a TelePrompter.